 I eat healthy as I can.
-Were I am lactose intolance I can`t reach the right amount of milk.
+Since I am lactose intolant I can`t drink the right amount of milk.
 I tryed to follow the Canadian Food Guide but there is no way I can eat that much food in one day.
 I also don`t eat that much grain or meat a day.
-I might have 2 serving of grain a week.
-I can eat a little bit of meat but if I eat any more I can throw up trying to eat it.
+I might have 2 servings of grain a week.
+I can eat a little bit of meat but if I eat any more I throw up trying to eat it.
 I mostly eat fruit, veggies and chicken.
 The only thing I drink is water and I drink 3-4 liters a day.

 I can take a bowl of raw brochili and califlower, banana and an orange for my lunch at work.
 I might take a sandwich once a week.
 I have high blood pressure from the Prednisone I take for my RA so I don`t eat or cook with salt.
 Is there any thing else that I can do to lose the weight in a healthy way?

-The other thing that I was think of becoming a vegertain but were I already have anemia I am afaird to stop eating the little put of red meat that I do eat?
-What are your thoughts on being a vegertian and any good websites on what food that could be eaten to meet the needs?
+The other thing that I was think of becoming a vegetarian but I already have anemia I am afaird to stop eating the little bit of red meat that I do eat.
+What are your thoughts on being a vegetarian, and are tthere any good websites on what food that could be eaten to meet iron needs?

 Thanks for your question.
 As your diet is already very limited and you have iron deficiency, I would not recommend a vegetarian diet if you are trying to lose weight.